simarjot0032/simar.github.io/post/Day13.md

 * how to make cards
 * how to use media quries effeciently
 * how to make proper search bar
+* how to apply transformation

-and so on I also faced my diffulites in make responsiveness but at end trying  some properties I made to achieve it .
+and so on and I have developed some cards for webpage as well as  I also faced my diffulites in make responsiveness but at end applying and trying  some properties I made to achieve it .